react-navigation/react-navigation.github.io/versioned_docs/version-8.x/elements.md

 - `disabled` - Boolean which controls Whether the button is disabled.
 - `onPress` - Callback to call when the button is pressed.
 - `pressColor` - Color for material ripple (Android >= 5.0 only).
-- `backImage` - Function which returns a React Element to display custom image in header's back button.
+- `backIcon` - Icon to display custom icon in header's back button.
+See [Custom back icon](#custom-back-icon) section for more details.
 - `tintColor` - Tint color for the header.
 - `label` - Label text for the button.
 Usually the title of the previous screen.
 By default, this is only shown on iOS.
 - `truncatedLabel` - Label text to show when there isn't enough space for the full label.